Daniel J. Frey

 What has happened to make pain invisible?

-What story is more important to protect that it allows suffering?
+What story is more important to protect, which allows suffering?

 Why are peace and prosperity only for a privileged few?